Konye-Urgench: History and development

-Timurlane's army besieging the city of Urgench in the 14th century.
+Timur's army, commanded by his son Umar Shaykh, in the Siege of Urgench (1379).
+Garrett Zafarnama (1480).

-The exact dates when Kunya-Urgench was founded remain uncertain, but archaeological finds at the Kyrkmolla Hill (one of the main fortresses at the site) reveal that the town already had a strong structure in the 5th and 4th centuries BC.
+The exact dates when Konye-Urgench was founded remain uncertain, but archaeological finds at the Kyrkmolla Hill (one of the main fortresses at the site) reveal that the town already had a strong structure in the 5th and 4th centuries BC.
 Some of the earliest records show that Khwarezm was conquered by the Arabs in 712, who took the capital city of Kath of the Iranic Khwarazmian Afrighid dynasty.
 The city rose to prominence between the 10th and 14th centuries as the Khwarezmian capital, replacing Kath.
 Gurjanu served as an important trading center, competing in fame and population with many other Central Asian cities, such as Bukhara.
 It had become highly prosperous due to its strategic location on the main trade routes from the south to the north, and the west to the east, vastly contributing to the development of science and culture in Central Asia.

-According to an 1893 writer Djordjania or Jorjania was the "second capital" of the country.
+According to an 1893 writer, Djordjania or Jorjania was the "second capital" of the country.
 It was on the Wadak canal which seems to be the east end of the Kunya-Darya which seems to be the river bed that now leads to the Sarykamysh Lake.
 Just east of the town was the Gurganj Dam that irrigated the area and blocked the flow of the Oxus into the Caspian Sea.
 In 1221 both town and dam were destroyed by the Mongols and the surrounding area became a marsh.
-Konya-Urgench was soon built on or near the site of Jorjania.
+Konye-Urgench was soon built on or near the site of Jorjania.